rktjmp/lush.nvim/CREATE.md

       |-cool_name.lua # contains your lush spec, this is what we'll edit next
   |-colors/
     |-cool_name.vim   # used to load your colorscheme into neovim
-  |-lush_build.lua    # used to export your colorscheme, we'll look at this later
 ```

 ## 2. Create your colorscheme